XHRV-FM

 XHRV-FM is a radio station on 89.5 MHz in Matamoros, Tamaulipas, Mexico.

 History

 XHRV's concession history begins in San Fernando, Tamaulipas.
 On November 23, 1994, Libertas received the concession for XHSAF-FM 100.9.
-XHSAF became XHRV-FM on April 27, 1998 (a later XHSAF-FM on the same frequency in the same town was awarded just months later for the Radio Tamaulipas state network).
+XHSAF became XHRV-FM on April 27, 1998 (a later XHSAF-FM on the same frequency in the same town was awarded just months later for the Radio Tamaulipas state network, now the permit expired).

 In 2006, XHRV conducted a move into the Río Grande Valley by soliciting a move to Valle Hermoso.

 Between 2012 and 2020, the station aired the Exa FM pop format from MVS Radio.